-Complete the online Health Sciences Application for Dental Assisting by clicking here to access the application.
-A $25 payment is due to the cashier's office by the application deadline.
+Complete the online Health Sciences Application for Dental Assisting.
+A $25 payment can be paid online or to the Student Accounts Business Office by the application deadline.
 This fee is non-refundable.

-An UNOFFICIAL copy of every college transcript is required with Health Science application.
-Unofficial EFSC transcripts can be accessed at www.floridashines.org (formerly known as facts.org).
+An UNOFFICIAL copy of every college transcript is required with the Health Science application.
+Unofficial EFSC transcripts can be accessed from myGPS or at www.floridashines.org.

-Submit all application materials: Unofficial Transcript(s), Work Experience Form, Essay, Performance Standards Form, and Test Scores
+Submit all application materials: Unofficial Transcript(s), Work Experience Form, Essay, Performance Standards Form, and CPR Card

-The following application materials must be submitted to the Health Sciences Admissions Office by the application deadline:
+The following application materials must be submitted to email@example.com by the application deadline: